CodeMan99/blitzbot/README.md

  * `@blitzbot tank-win-rate <tank-name>` -- Get your win rate on the given tank (replace spaces with dashes).
  * `@blitzbot mastery-list [level]` -- List tanks at the given mastery level, sorted by battle count (default: "Mastery").
  * `@blitzbot roster [clan-tag]` -- List a clan roster.
 Defaults to your clan if none specified.
+ * `@blitzbot donate` -- Get a link to generously donate via paypal.

 Installation Setup
 ------------------